carrotsrc/wilco/README.md

 # Wilco
-## Loosely a C++ MVC framework for GTK+ in early stages
+### Basic MVC C++ framework for GTK+

-This is the beginnings of an MVC framework (loosely speaking) for GTK+ that is being built underneath an application I am working on.
+This is the *beginning stages* of a basic MVC framework (loosely speaking) for GTK+ that is being built underneath an application I am working on.
 It's been very fun and interesting so far.
 This has no language bindings, it's using the straight API.

+This may be useful to someone so I've put it up here.

 #### Models